This post may contain affiliate sales links. Please read my disclosure policy.

 For my nearly full list of Thanksgiving, Recipes check out 101+ Thanksgiving Recipes!
 But here are some of the classics.

 - Wild Rice Stuffing Recipe with Bacon and/or Cornbread Sausage Stuffing

 - Cauliflower Au Gratin

 - Mashed Potatoes or Slow Cooker Mashed Potatoes

 And THAT is everything I know about how to make the best gravy ever!
 And this method can be used for any meat gravy, really.
 The printable recipe card is below, but let me know if you have any questions!

 If you make this recipe, I would really appreciate it if you would give it a star rating and leave your review in the comments!
 If you have a picture of your finished dish, post it on Instagram using the hashtag #laurenslatest and tagging me @laurens_latest.

 Homemade Turkey Gravy Recipe with or without drippings

 - Pour off all the turkey drippings into a large bowl or liquid measure.
 Skim off the fat.
 Return 1/4 cup fat to the roasting pan.
 Place over medium to medium high heat.

-- Sprinkle over flour and whisk to create a paste.
+- Add flour and whisk to create a paste.
 Cook 1 minute.
 Whisk in remaining drippings.
 Bring to boil and then reduce to simmer, whisking to avoid lumps.
 After gravy boils, it should thicken up nicely.